-I'm a freelance journalist and creative strategist with a decade of experience in client-facing sales and communications media, fashion, hospitality, construction, and real estate.
+I'm a writer and communications strategist with a decade of experience in client-facing sales and marketing ideation across fashion, hospitality, construction, and real estate.

-Read my words in Business Insider, WIRED, HuffPost, Vice, Men's Journal, Observer, Reader's Digest UK, Fast Company, the Chicago Tribune, the Houston Chronicle, Penguin Random House UK, and many more.
+Read my stories in Business Insider, WIRED, HuffPost, Vice, PopSugar, Men's Journal, Observer, Metro UK, Reader's Digest UK, Fast Company, the Chicago Tribune, the Houston Chronicle, Penguin Random House UK, and many more.
 My articles and essays have been republished in over 100 newspapers worldwide, translated into five languages, reached the number one trending story multiple times, and generated millions of views.

 The Sex Appeal of Dating a Plant Dad